EcoTypes Themes

 Big Attractor

-The most effective action to help us make this world a good place is at small scales.
+The most effective action to help us build the world we want is at small scales.
 We all contribute to society, so each one of us is partly responsible for environmental problems.
-In fact, individual actions like recycling can accomplish a lot if we all do them.
+In fact, individual-scale actions like recycling can accomplish a lot if we all do them.
 At the level of our economy, free markets solve environmental problems better than government regulations.
-Ultimately, small changes will do more than attempting radical changes.
+Ultimately, incremental change will do more than attempting radical change.

-The most effective action to help us make this world a good place is at big scales.
-Big action can focus on the powerful subset of society that is mostly to blame for our environmental problems.
-In fact, individual lifestyle changes won’t make a big difference.
-Our economies need to be more centralized and regulated than a free market system to support environmental protection.
-Ultimately, incremental change will not do much; we need radical change.
+The most effective action to help us build the world we want is at big scales.
+Big action can focus on the powerful subset of society mostly to blame for environmental problems.
+In fact, individual-scale actions won’t make a big difference; we need institutional-scale action.
+Our economies need to be more regulated than a free market system to support environmental protection.
+Ultimately, radical, not incremental, change is needed.

 Going Deeper